Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Experiments

 \subsubsection{Data}

 The data for this experiment consists in a set of annotated Electroencephalography (EEG) signals from the EEG BCI dataset \citep{schalkBCI2000GeneralpurposeBraincomputer2004}, provided by the MNE-Python library \cite{gramfortMEGEEGData2013}.
 EEGs are multivariate time series of electrical potentials captured by electrodes placed over the subjects scalp.
 This dataset collects measurements from 15 subjects, each with 45 \emph{events} spanning the onset of imagined motion of either hand, with 23 for the left and 22 for the right hand.
-We preprocess the data following microstates' literature to obtain clean signals for the 64 EEG channels, and we detail the steps in \cref*{sec:exp-details}.